iv-org/documentation/Geoblocking,-available-video-quality-and-DASH.md

 The current system works by cycling through proxies in different regions, and finding one where the video is not blocked.
 The reason geoblocked videos may take a long time to load is because Invidious would have to cycle through all known proxy servers until it finds one that is able to play back the video.

-If "Proxy videos?" setting is disabled, then the stream would be routed like this:
+If the `Proxy videos?` setting is disabled, then the stream would be routed like this:
 > YouTube → Client/browser

 ## Video quality and DASH